mdn/content/files/en-us/learn/css/building_blocks/index.md

 ## Assessments

-Want to test your CSS skills?
 The following assessments will test your understanding of the CSS covered in the guides above.

 - [Fundamental CSS comprehension](/en-US/docs/Learn/CSS/Building_blocks/Fundamental_CSS_comprehension)
   - : This assessment tests your understanding of basic syntax, selectors, specificity, box model, and more.